 - Sour Cream

-Wash shrimp thoroughly with ice cold water.
+- Wash shrimp thoroughly with ice cold water.
 Remove shell, head and devein.
-Keep tails intact.
+Keep tails intact if desired.
 Pat dry with paper towel.
 Set aside.

 - In a bowl, whisk together olive oil, lime or green lemon juice, garlic powder, chili powder, Spanish paprika, cumin, salt and black pepper.